 Each unit that is shipped has been trim-balanced to function properly.
 Although the factory requirements are much tighter, to assure satisfactory operation after enduring the rigors of shipping and installation.
-The following is accepted industry guidelines for field-balancing fans found in Table 8 on page 30.
+The following is accepted industry guidelines for field-balancing fans found in Table 9.